OmniBrew/sw5e-data/data/classes/consular/_class.md

     - 16
     - 19
 ---
-A twi’lek in black robes steps on a terrified rodian, who scampers away on the ground.
+A Twi’lek in black robes steps on a terrified rodian, who scampers away on the ground.
 Lightning sparks from his fingers, illuminating his red and black tattoos.
 The rodian’s pleas for mercy fall on deaf ears as the Sith channels his lightning into his failed apprentice, leaving nothing but a charred husk behind.